 This cure starts by taking T cells - specialized white blood cells that wipe out infections - from a patient's own blood.
 Then we re-engineer these cells, installing new genetic instructions and new receptors that enable these cells to recognize specific types of tumor cells.
 The modified cells are then put back into the patient, where they find and destroy the cancer.

 Clinical studies have shown this approach to be more targeted and more effective than traditional therapies, without their devastating side effects.
-The Ben Towne Center was founded to translate this success into treatments that save children.
+The Ben Towne Center is translating this success into treatments that save children.

 Launching clinical trials for cancer treatments